 Commercial Kelvin clips that resemble an alligator clip with two isolated jaws are available.
 One example is the Mueller Model BU-75k.
-Unfortunately, it is limited to currents of 10 A or less.
+Unfortunately, it is limited to currents of 10 A and below.

-A higher-current alternative is the Mueller Model BU-102BK which is a large 400 A Kelvin clip.
-You need to do some modification to the clip to get convenient access to the sense side of the clips.
+A higher current alternative is the Mueller Model BU-102BK which is a large 400 A Kelvin clip.
+You must do some modification to the clip to get convenient access to the sense side of the clips.